MyAgentOrtega/dynamic-calendar/README.md

 This is a calendar that shows current time between business hours (9am-5-pm).
 Current time is highlighted in red, past in grey, and future in green.

 ### <u> Notes: </u>
-- This is a calendar that shows current time between business hours (9am-5-pm).
-Current time is highlighted in red, past in grey, and future in green.
+- Normal function for this calendar will show business hours (9am-5-pm).
+Current time will be  highlighted in red, past in green, and future in grey.
-- For this Challenge time slots are extended to better demonstrate functionality (9am-10pm current time will be highlighted in red)
+- For this Challenge time slots are extended to better visually demonstrate functionality to user due to the hour having to be current for "red' line to be demonstrated (extended functionailty: 9am-10pm current time will be highlighted in red)

 ### <u> Screenshot: </u>